 1. Start In A Quieter Area Of The House

 When introducing a dog to any new pet, it’s a good idea to do it away from the home so both animals can be in neutral territory.
-However, with reptiles this can be difficult.
+However, this can be difficult with reptiles.

 Your dog is used to having the house to themselves, so introducing them in a neutral part of the house is a better idea.
 This will prevent territorial or protective behavior from your dog.